PaulRBerg/hardhat-template/README.md

 ### Compile

-Compile the smart contracts with Buidler:
+Compile the smart contracts with Hardhat:

 ```sh
 $ yarn compile